ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

 15 16 17 18 19
 ```
 The top left corner (index `0`) is the default entrance.
 The right-most mission on the bottom row (index `size - 1`) is the default exit.

+Blitz supports the following index function:
+- `row(height)` returns the indices of the row at the given zero-based height.
+In the above example, `row(1)` would return `5, 6, 7, 8, 9`.